 We are a community of a contemplative (meditative) live.
 Our vocation and our task is to live the life of prayer.
 We should persist in a permanent praise of God and the intercession for the whole world.
 All in our life should be devoted to this service.
 These are the means to develop and follow our vocation for the Church and the world - every day arranged to the rhythm of the Liturgy, the daily presence at the Holy Mass, at least two hours dedicated to the inner prayer, the spiritual reading, the study, common Lectio Divina, days of the adoration and spiritual renewal, the common and personal retreat.

 We dedicate the working time primarily to sewing and embroidering especially for the purpose of Liturgy.
 We make vestments, stoles, clothes for acolytes, we prepare chalice smalls and baptism palls.

 We do the usual works in the house and in the garden.
 We try to use our natural gifts and talents effectively.

 We put a special emphasis in our live on the fellowship and on the community of the sisters.
 The most of every day we spend together, we have common workplaces, every evening do common leisure activities.
 We learn to live together like sisters, not next to each other.

 We are open for all women who have an interest to share with us the community of prayer.
-The visit rooms (six beds altogether), placed outside of the reclusion, are prepared for those who would like to spend one, two or three days in silence and prayer, would like to enjoy the spiritual renewal or the days of spiritual refreshing.
+The visit rooms (nine beds altogether), placed outside of the reclusion, are prepared for those who would like to spend one, two or three days in silence and prayer, would like to enjoy the spiritual renewal or the days of spiritual refreshing.